And How One Addition to Your Operation Will Allow You To Get a Leg Up on Your Competitors

 English Materials for Spanish Conversations

-Most of today’s contact centers supply all agents with the same scripts and materials in English, regardless of whether their communication is English or Spanish-based.
+Most of today’s contact centers supply all agents with the same call center scripts and materials in English, regardless of whether their communication is English or Spanish-based.

 That means agents are: